#python

 Python version epochs are broken

 In PEP440 Python introduced Version Epochs as a mechanism to allow projects to change versioning scheme.
+Unfortunately there’s no way I could see a project actually making use of this without confusing their users.

 -